What goes through my mind when I'm editing a travel story?

 Whether print or online, publications write to a particular persona or audience.

-The personas of outlets such as the Robb Report and Nat Geo Traveler and AARP The Magazine and Vogue are very different, though they may all publish stories about the same destination, for instance.
+The personas of outlets such as the Robb Report and Nat Geo Traveler and AARP The Magazine and Vogue are very different, though they may all publish stories about the same destination.

 Before you commit one word to paper, you should know the audience of the publication you are writing for because that affects your choice of words, examples, quotes, and overall tone.